Reefer Madness: Plot

 Bill, whose once-pristine record at school has rapidly declined, has a fling with Blanche while high.
 Mary, Jimmy's sister and Bill's girlfriend, goes to Mae's apartment looking for Jimmy and accepts a joint from Ralph, thinking it's a regular cigarette.
 When she refuses Ralph's advances, he tries to rape her.
 Bill comes out of the bedroom and, still high, hallucinates that Mary is willingly offering herself to Ralph and attacks the latter.
 As the two are fighting, Jack knocks Bill unconscious with the butt of his gun, which inadvertently fires, killing Mary.
 Jack puts the gun in Bill's hand, framing him for Mary's death by claiming he blacked out.
 The dealers lie low for a while in Blanche's apartment while Bill's trial takes place.
 Over the objections of a skeptical juror, Bill is found guilty.

 By now Ralph is paranoid from both marijuana and his guilty conscience.
-Blanche is also high; at one memorable point she plays the piano more and more rapidly as Ralph eggs her on.
+Blanche is also high; she plays the piano at an increasingly rapid tempo as Ralph eggs her on.
 The boss tells Jack to shoot Ralph to prevent him from confessing, but when Jack arrives, Ralph immediately recognizes the threat and beats him to death with a stick as Blanche laughs uncontrollably in terror.
 The police arrest Ralph, Mae, and Blanche.
 Mae's confession leads to the boss and other gang members also being arrested.
 Blanche explains that Bill was innocent and agrees to serve as a material witness for the case against Ralph, but instead, she jumps out of a window and falls to her death, traumatized by her own adultery and its role in Mary's death.
 Bill's conviction is overturned, and Ralph, now nearly catatonic, is sent to an asylum for the criminally insane for the rest of his natural life.

 The film's story is told in bracketing sequences, at a lecture given at a PTA meeting by high school principal Dr. Alfred Carroll.
 At the film's end, he tells the parents he has been told that events similar to those he has described are likely to happen again, then points to random parents in the audience and warns that "the next tragedy may be that of your daughter... or your son... or yours or yours..." before pointing straight at the camera and saying emphatically, "... or yours!" as the words "TELL YOUR CHILDREN" appear on the screen.